2025 Storm Events in Peoria

 Look for manufacturer certifications that indicate advanced training and accountability.
 Designations like Owens Corning Platinum Preferred Contractor or GAF Master Elite represent the top tier of roofing professionals, with these contractors representing less than one percent of roofers nationwide.
 Established local companies such as Jim Brown and Sons Roofing, with over 40 years serving the Valley, and Legacy Roofing, a 5-star rated local company, have demonstrated track records in the Peoria market.

-Request multiple written estimates that itemize materials, labor, and any additional costs.
+Request multiple written estimates that itemize materials, labor, and any additional considerations.
 Be wary of bids significantly lower than competitors, as this often indicates substandard materials or shortcuts.
 Avoid contractors who demand large upfront payments exceeding 30 percent or who pressure you to sign immediately with limited-time offers.
 Storm chasers who appear after major weather events often lack local accountability and may disappear before warranty claims arise.
 Ask for local references and check reviews on Google, HomeAdvisor, and the Better Business Bureau.
 A reputable contractor will gladly provide documentation of their licensing, insurance, and past project portfolio.

 Local Insights